DEPTH INTEGRATION

 Integration

 Depth Integration is not a method.
 It is a phase of work.
-One that begins when foundational trauma work is already in place.

-When you can understand what happened.
+You can understand what happened.

-When you can stay present with your experience.
+You can stay present with your experience.

-When you are no longer in acute survival.
+You are no longer in acute survival.

 At this stage, the focus changes.